-When requested by an Applicant, Formal Hearings shall be scheduled and conducted in the following manner:
+When requested by an Applicant or referral from the Board for fact-finding, Formal Hearings shall be scheduled and conducted in the following manner:

-(a) Request by Applicant.
+- (a) Request by Applicant.
 An Applicant may seek Administrative Review of disability retirement and supplemental disability retirement decisions made by the Board at an initial Hearing by filing a request for Administrative Review with the Board not later than the thirtieth (30th) day following the decision of the Board.
 Such request must be in writing and contain a statement indicating the retirement benefit(s) which the person filing on behalf of Applicant or the Applicant is seeking to obtain through the Administrative Review process.
-Notice of the decision of the Board made at an initial Hearing, together with notice of the Applicant's right to seek Administrative Review, shall be addressed to the Applicant's last known address and placed in the U.S. mail, postage prepaid, not later than five (5) calendar days following the decision of the Board.

-Selection of Hearing Officer.
-The Board will designate a panel of Hearing (b) Officers at the beginning of each calendar year.
-New cases are assigned to the Hearing Officers on a rotational basis.
+Notice of the decision of the Board made at an initial Hearing, together with notice of the Applicant's right to seek Administrative Review, shall be addressed to the Applicant's last known address and placed in the U.S. mail, postage prepaid, not later than five (5) calendar days following the decision of the Board. - Officers at the beginning of each calendar year.
+New cases are assigned to the Hearing Officers on a rotational basis, except for a referral to a Fact-Finding Hearing where staff shall assign a hearing officer to the matter.
 When a timely request for a Hearing is filed by an Applicant and the case is ready for Formal Hearing as determined by SBCERA's Counsel, written notice of the Hearing Officer assignment, from the predetermined panel, shall be sent by the Board, to SBCERA's Counsel and to the Applicant's attorney, or the Applicant if not represented by counsel.
 The Applicant and SBCERA's Counsel shall have ten (10) calendar days from the date of mailing of the notice of the Hearing Officer assignment to exercise, in writing, a peremptory challenge.
-If either party exercises its challenge, the Hearing Officer shall be placed at the back of the rotation and the Hearing Officer whose turn is next shall be assigned the case.
-The other party will then have ten (10) calendar days from the date of mailing of the notice of the new assignment to exercise, in writing, a peremptory challenge.
-Only one peremptory challenge may be exercised by a party.
+If either Party exercises its challenge, the

+Hearing Officer shall be placed at the back of the rotation and the Hearing Officer whose turn is next shall be assigned the case.
+The other Party will then have ten (10) calendar days from the date of mailing of the notice of the new assignment to exercise, in writing, a peremptory challenge.
+Only one peremptory challenge may be exercised by a Party.
 When the Hearing Officer selection is finally made the Hearing Officer will be notified of his/her selection.
 The Hearing Officer will then be placed in the back of the queue.